2i2c-org/infrastructure/docs/howto/operate/grafana.md

 ### Logging in

 Each cluster's Grafana deployment can be accessed at `grafana.<cluster-name>.2i2c.cloud`.
 For example, the Grafana for the community hubs running on our GCP project is accessible at `grafana.pilot.2i2c.cloud`.
+Checkout the list of all 2i2c running clusters and their Grafana [here](https://infrastructure.2i2c.org/en/latest/reference/hubs.html).

 To access the Grafana dashboards you have two options: